Designing an AI-Powered Clause Library

 Zero-to-one AI-driven feature set for a legal technology SaaS startup.

 Most research functions produce reports.
-I build organizational capabilities that enable insight pipelines.
+I build organizational capabilities to deliver the insights that drive tactical and strategic decisions.

 The distinction matters.
 A report is a point-in-time artifact.
-A pipeline is an organizational capability: a set of processes, relationships, and communication channels that continuously convert user evidence into product decisions.
-When I join a team, I'm not just running the next study.
-I'm wiring the insight-to-action loop so it keeps running after any single study ends.
+A capability is a set of processes, relationships, and communication channels that run continuously and bring user evidence into the rooms where the consequential decisions are made.

-That means I think about research at three levels simultaneously:
+That means I usually work at three levels in parallel:

 I also bring something most UX researchers don't: over 25 years of experience researching how people work with computers and automation.
 My PhD work investigated how pilots and air traffic controllers calibrate trust in and build mental models of automated systems.